Amolbhullar/Amol-Bhullar-Capstone/README.md

 This dataset will contain a comprehensive list of known gluten-free ingredients.
 It will serve as a reference for identifying gluten-free components in product ingredient lists.

-2. Dataset 2: Product Ingredient Lists
+2. Dataset 2: Product Descriptions and Labels

-This dataset will include ingredient lists from various products, some of which are gluten-free and others that may contain gluten.
-It will be used to train and evaluate the machine learning model.
+This dataset will include product descriptions along with their gluten-free status labels.
+The labels will indicate whether the product is gluten-free (0: gluten-free, 1: non-gluten-free).

 3. Data Preprocessing: